Undergraduate Research in Art History

 Funding for research

 Several William & Mary programs and centers offer Art & Art History majors the opportunity to obtain funding to conduct independent research.
-The Charles Center coordinates most W&M funding for undergraduate research, as well as external scholarship programs.
-If you research will involve study abroad, the Reves Center may have funding that can help.
+The Charles Center coordinates most W&M funding for undergraduate research, including Summer Research Grants, Honors Fellowship, and Semester Research Funding, as well as external scholarship programs.
+If your research will involve study abroad, the Reves Center may have funding that can help.